-Some Premier League clubs have made the decision to furlough sections of their non-playing staff whilst other clubs have promised to continue to pay their staff for the time being.
-The UK Government has urged Premier League players to take a wage cut to help fund other staff members’ wage but the PFA have stated that if football clubs can afford to pay all staff members wages then they should do so without anybody taking a pay cut.
+Some Premier League clubs made the decision to furlough sections of their non-playing staff whilst other clubs promised to continue to pay their staff.
+The UK Government urged Premier League players to take a wage cut to help fund other staff members’ wages but the PFA stated that if football clubs could afford to pay all staff members wages then they should do so without anybody taking a pay cut.

-Here are the Premier League clubs who’ve made a public decision on wage cuts.
+Here are the Premier League clubs who made a public decision on wage cuts.

 Arsenal

-Arsenal have stated that they will pay all casual workers up until the end of April where the decision will be reviewed again.
+Arsenal stated that they will pay all casual workers up until the end of April when the decision will be reviewed again.

 Bournemouth

-AFC Bournemouth have placed ‘a number of’ staff members on furlough as the government will pay those affected 80% of their wage.
-Bournemouth are still paying the other 20%.
-Manager Eddie Howe, assistant coach Jason Tindall, chief executive Neill Blake and technical director Richard Hughes have all taken pay cuts.
+AFC Bournemouth placed a number of staff members on furlough as the government paid those affected 80% of their wage.
+Bournemouth is still paying the other 20%.
+Manager Eddie Howe, assistant coach Jason Tindall, chief executive Neill Blake and technical director Richard Hughes all took pay cuts.

 Brighton

-Brighton are continuing to pay their staff but manager Graham Potter and executives Dan Ashworth and Paul Barber have taken voluntary three month pay cuts.
+Brighton continued to pay their staff but manager Graham Potter and executives Dan Ashworth and Paul Barber took voluntary three month pay cuts.

 Burnley

-Burnley are paying all staff members during the COVID-19 pandemic.
+Burnley paid all staff members during the COVID-19 pandemic.

 Crystal Palace